 You will see two prices when you buy the flat.
 The selling price (myyntihinta) is what you pay to the former owner.
 The debt-free selling price (velaton myyntihinta) is the selling price plus the unit’s share of outstanding housing company loans.
 You can pay this as a one-time payment, or more commonly, as a monthly financing charge.
 If there is only one asking price, the housing company is either not indebted or will expect you to pay off the loan monthly.

 A monthly financing charge (rahoitusvastike) pays back the owners’ share of loan.
 Most housing companies also have a monthly maintenance charge (hoitovastike).
 The most common monthly fee is a housing company charge (yhtiövastike), which is a combination of the two.

-Read this advice from the Finnish Competition and Consumer Authority before you buy a flat or house in Finland.
+Read the Finnish Competition and Consumer Authority’s helpful facts and advice on housing before you buy a flat or house in Finland.